nens/threedi-docs/STYLE_GUIDE.md

 - Do not mention that something is 'new' in the docs, because that will require changes once it is no longer new.
 Explain how things work as if you are explaining it to new users that are not familiar with the 'old' situation.
 - Native QGIS functionality does not need to be explained in the 3Di docs.
 Instead, refer to the QGIS documentation.
 In the URL, replace the version number (e.g. 3.28) by 'latest' (and check if it works).

+- Avoid using dashes, e.g. write "2D boundaries" instead of "2D-boundaries"
+- When mentioning a tool or section in the docs, use an actual reference.
+Write "use the tool :ref:`computational_grid_from_schematisation`", not "use the tool 'Computational grid from schematisation'"

+Common spelling mistakes:

+- Wrong: ground water.
+Right: groundwater.
+- Wrong: timeseries.
+Right: time series.
+- Wrong: time serie.
+Right: time series (also if it is a single time series!!).